California Consumer Privacy Act Website Consumer Data Privacy Notice

-We may share your personal information with (1) our affiliated companies, such as Tutorme and Ashford University; (2) other third-party ‘service providers’ assisting us with our business services; or (3) when we are required by law to make disclosures to other third-parties including, for example, government or law enforcement agencies, such as in relation to legal, compliance or regulatory obligations.
+We may share your personal information with (1) our affiliated companies, such as Ashford University; (2) other third-party ‘service providers’ assisting us with our business services; or (3) when we are required by law to make disclosures to other third-parties including, for example, government or law enforcement agencies, such as in relation to legal, compliance or regulatory obligations.

 1. Cookies are small pieces of data sent from a website and stored on a user's web browser.
 When the user browses the same website in the future, the cookie notifies the website of the user's previous activity.
 Cookies do not harm your computer in any way, and some are automatically deleted after a certain period of time, such as six months.
 While cookies identify the IP address of the website visitor, they do not identify the visitor himself/herself.
 Please see Zovio’s Website Cookies Notice as well as additional information in our website privacy statement, which are accessible at www.Zovio.com.

 2. Google Analytics is a web analytics service offered by Google that tracks and reports website traffic to website owners.
 It is used by more than one-third of all websites, so that the website operators can evaluate use of the site, make improvements, and offer content that is of interest to the visitors.
 The tool does not identify specific visitors but does capture IP addresses if the visitor sets their browser to permit cookies.